Philosophy of the “terza natura”

 Ferns in general, especially evergreen ferns, are another important area of interest.
 Since childhood I have been fascinated by these primeval shadow dwellers.
 All too often they go unnoticed in gardens, and yet they create real background atmosphere.
 As vice president of “Farnfreunde Schweiz”, a Swiss nationwide society for fern lovers, I have been helping to organise regular excursions relevant areas of interest for almost two decades.

 Since childhood I have been equally fascinated by nature and art with all their colourful nuances.
-Alongside my musical career (as principal violist of the Argovia Philharmonic orchestra), I create with my firm Terza Natura bespoke gardens for art lovers with a finely-tuned aesthetic sense.
+I create with my firm Terza Natura bespoke gardens for art lovers with a finely-tuned aesthetic sense.

-Accordingly, I can count many artists amongst my clients, including conductor Howard Griffiths, tenor Roberto Saccà, Christoph Müller, artistic director of the Menuhin Festival Gstaad, French painter Jean-Babtiste Valadié, and Sophie Faguay, artist and proprietor of the boutique hotel Riad Demeures d’Orient in Marrakech.
+Beside the Hotel Löwen in Hausen am Albis, Switzerland I can count many artists amongst my clients, including conductor Howard Griffiths, opera tenor Roberto Saccà, Christoph Müller, artistic director of the Menuhin Festival Gstaad, Sophie Faguay, artist and proprietor of the boutique hotel Riad Demeures d’Orient in Marrakech.

 Art and nature intertwined